shivajreddy/concha/readme.md

 #### Step x : Running Tests on the server
 This project has Github action as part of CI/CD to automatically run all the tests on a linux machine provided by GitHub, by using the GitHub action.
 The build sequence is written in 'build-deploy.yml' file, which can be found at `.github/workflows/build-deploy.yml` in your project source directory.

-## About the Concha API
-This documentation describes how to use the Concha API using production deployment, Postman, or cURL.

-When you make a request to the REST API, you will specify an HTTP method and a path that follow a specific schema.
-Additionally, you might also specify request headers and path, query, or body parameters (Ex.
-Authorization info in header for protected routes).
-The API will return the response status code, response headers, and potentially a response body.

 ## Making a request
 To make a request, first find the HTTP method and the path(end point) for the operation that you want to use.
 For example, the "Get all Users" operation uses the `GET` method and the `{base-url}/user/all` path.

 ## API Endpoints

-TODO Show how to read and use swagger ui

-TODO, mention how to use /docs
+- [ ] Show how to read and use swagger ui, mention how to use /docs

 | *Method* | *Endpoint* | Query params | Form-data   | Description                                        |
 |:--------: |:---------- | :------------: | :-----------: | :-------------------------------------------------- |
 | GET      | /user/all  | No | no | example description alskdfjalksjdflasjdflkasjdfklj |